 A 1950s wardrobe would be incomplete without classic vintage seamed stockings, also simply known as nylons.
 Of all the mid-century decades, I love 1950s stockings the best.
 The adorable heel and ankle designs are so fun!
 Read on to learn more about 1950s nylons:

 1950s Stockings or Nylons?

 In 1954, women purchased an average of 12 stockings a year to the total cost of $9.
-Nylon was being used so much to make stockings instead of silk that ‘nylons’ became synonymous with stockings, and remains so to this day.
+Nylon was being used so much over silk to make stockings that ‘nylons’ became synonymous with stockings, and remains so to this day.
 1950s stockings were still held up with garters, which were attached to the bottom of girdles.
 Reinforced holes at the back and front of the stocking made clipping garters into place more secure than past decades.
 Knee high stockings with elasticized tops were a garter-less option, although they did tend to fall down if the fit was not perfect.

 1950s nylons came in various types of sheerness and weight.
 They were identified by the “gauge” of the knit, meaning how tight the threads were knit together and “denier,” the weight of the nylon.
 The higher the gauge and lower the denier, the more sheer, more see through, and more prone to snagging they were.
 A 60 gauge nylon with 12 denier was quite sheer while a 50 gauge nylon with 15 denier was durable and somewhat more like tights are today.
-Nearly all nylons had reinforced toes, foot and heel to provide strength and durability.
+Nearly all nylons had reinforced toes, foot, and heel to provide strength and durability.